dddrrreee/cs240lx-20spr/labs/7-sonar/README.md

 #### High level fake pi.

 Your libpi should work fine "as is."
 Before going further: verify that you get the same checksums as everyone else.

-Do the high-level version first:
-   1. Comment out `RAW_PI_SOURCE` in `libpi-fake/Makefile` variable (make clean
+Do the high-level version first.
+Check this by:
-      and make)
+   1. Commenting out `timer_get_usec` in `sonar.c` (you will put this back later).
-   2. Compile the sonar --- you may need to implement some undefined references.
+   2. running `make` You may need to implement some undefined references.
    3. Synonyms: some people call `gpio_set_on(pin)` others call `gpio_write(pin,1)` --- both will do the same thing.
 Just make `gpio_set_on` to call `gpio_write` instead.

 My checksum for the high-level version is: